It’s a bit of an understatement to say that 2020 has been an incredibly stressful year for many people all around the world.

 This post will give you a new tool called the circles of control, which will help you learn how to manage stress so that you can stay healthy.

-I have also made a free Circles Of Control Worksheet which you can download from my resource library.
-I would suggest you go ahead and do that now so that you can follow along as you read this post.
+I have even you made a free Circles Of Control Worksheet which you can download.
+I would suggest you go ahead and do that now so that you can follow along as you read this post!

 Introducing The Circles of Control Technique

 The circles of control technique was pioneered by Stephen Covey, author of 7 Habits For Highly Effective People.

 The purpose of this technique is to help us focus our attention and effort on the things we can change so we don’t waste time worrying about what we can’t.